mattermost/mattermost-developer-documentation/site/content/integrate/admin-guide/admin-bot-accounts/_index.md

 No, but you can automate your integration to cycle its token through the REST API:
 1. Use [CreateUserAccessToken](https://api.mattermost.com/#operation/CreateUserAccessToken) to generate a new token.
 2. Update the services that leverage the token with the new `token` value from step 1
-3. [RevokeUserAccessToken](https://api.mattermost.com/#operation/RevokeUserAccessToken) to revoke the old token based on the `token_id`
+3. Use RevokeUserAccessToken](https://api.mattermost.com/#operation/RevokeUserAccessToken) to revoke the old token based on the `token_id`.

 For more information about access tokens, see [the personal access tokens documentation](../admin-personal-access-token).